LacunaSpace/broadcast_frame_protocol/protocol.md

 of 16 bytes, as follows:

 * Number of blocks following wakeup frame (`uint8_t`).
-This is just the number of blocks following the wakeup frame (or wakeup signature frame) which is in general not enough to contain an entire almanac.
+This is just the number of blocks contained in this sequence which is in general not enough to contain an entire almanac.
 * Almanac version (`uint8_t`)
 * Almanac valid from, as seconds since 1/1/1970 (`uint32_t`, BE)